o3de/o3de.org/content/docs/user-guide/visualization/animation/referencing-character-animation-editor-anim-graph.md

    The navigation pane opens up on the right side of the grid to show the hierarchy of nodes.
 The navigation pane displays all loaded anim graphs.
 The name of the current node is bold.
 The color of each node indicates its type.
 For example, the entry nodes are green and the exit nodes are red.
 ![\[The navigation pane showing the node hierarchy\]](/images/user-guide/actor-animation/char-animation-editor-anim-graph-ref-12.png)

-1. To edit an external anim graph, right\-click the reference node that you assigned it to and choose **Open '***filename***.animgraph' file**.
+1. To edit an external anim graph, right-click the reference node that you assigned it to and choose **Open '***filename***.animgraph' file**.
 The changes that you make to the external anim graph are reflected in all anim graphs that reference it.
 ![\[Right-clicking a reference node to edit the anim graph that is assigned to it.\]](/images/user-guide/actor-animation/char-animation-editor-anim-graph-ref-13.png)

 ## Best Practices for Using Referenced Anim Graphs